estaf90/markdown-cv/index.md

 Worked in an innovation project building a MLOps pipeline for object recognition.
 We developed cloud solutions for data versioning, model training/deployment/versioning/serving, data labelling and exposing an api.
 A lot of different services in Google Cloud was used, e.g. Kubeflow, TorchServe, AirFlow, etc. I took the major responsibility for the model versioning (SQL database) and the development of our API (FastAPI).

 Wrote an application in Python, to run on a RaspberryPi, enabling an innovation project PoC.
-The application was extracting data from multiple sources (CAN, GPS, IMU and Camera), transforming the data into a common format and loading it to a cloud bucket (data lake) for further processing and calculations.
+The application extracted data from multiple sources (CAN, GPS, IMU and Camera), transformed into a common format then uploaded to cloud (data lake) for further processing and calculations.
 In cloud a data pipeline for (ETL) would trigger on a successful file upload to validate and move data to BigQuery for future analysis.

 <!-- Worked as a project lead/developer in an innovation project to investigate the feasibility to detect abnormal communication on a CAN-bus using edge machine learning.
 A collaboration project with an external company, using their edge machine learning SDK. -->